jphruska/monarch_temporal_genomics/README.md

 2) Create dictionary for GATK with CreateSequenceDictionary.

 #### read_processing
-1) Scripts involved in read trimming, adapter removal, poly-G tail removal with BBMap.
+1) Scripts involved in read trimming, poly-G tail removal with BBMap.
-2) Read merging with SeqPrep2.
+2) Read merging and adapter removal with SeqPrep2.
 3) Removing low complexity reads with nf-polish.

 #### read_alignment